Furnal-Equinox/virtual.furnalequinox.com/README.md

 5. Deploy the website for real with `netlify deploy --prod`.

 Deploying the website via the Netlify CLI has the benefit of saving build minutes on Netlify, but if your computer does not have a lot of processing power, it is better to just let Netlify build it for you.

+# That's it!

+If you have any questions about this README or about the repository, please open an issue with your question!